 What Is Morphine?

 Like fentanyl, morphine is an opioid pain reliever that is used in a clinical setting.
 It is available as a pill, patch or as an intravenous fluid.
 Morphine is one of the most well-known and widely used drugs in the pain medicine practice.
 Medical professionals often use morphine as the benchmark for comparing the strengths of other opioids.
-Morphine is used in medical environments to treat a wide variety of pain, from moderate to chronic.
+It is used in medical environments to treat a wide variety of pain, from moderate to chronic.
 Morphine may be administered for patients who experience a heart attack, a car accident, broken bones, kidney stones, cancer pain or a surgical procedure.

 - Prescription drugs.

-- Bind to the brain’s opioid receptors.
+- Potent pain relievers that bind to the brain’s opioid receptors.

-- Available as transdermal patches or injections.
+- Available as transdermal patches, injections or in an oral form.

 - Used in a clinical setting.